TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/programming/interfaces/post_iteration.md

         public void Execute(int iterationNumber, int totalIterations)
         {
-            Console.WriteLine("Finished processing all of the households in iteration"
+            Console.WriteLine("Finished processing all of the households in iteration "
                 + iterationNumber);
         }